MattiNieminen/clj-formal-specifications/README.md

 It is also possible to give ```execute-init``` a validator function, which is given to the ref as a normal validator function.
-The validator is a great way to make sure that the availability of action is defined correctly for every action; if a change to a ref fails due to the validator, the current version of the formal specification is incomplete as it can lead to an unwanted state of the application.
+The validator is a great way to make sure that the availability of an action is defined correctly for every action; if a change to a ref fails due to the validator, the current version of the formal specification is incomplete as it can lead to an unwanted state of the application.
 In summary,